vidyalathabadde/alignedTypes/guided_alignedTypes_SYCLmigration/README.md

 ## CUDA source code evaluation

-A Separable Convolution is a process in which a single convolution can be divided into two or more convolutions to produce the same output.
-This sample implements a separable convolution filter of a 2D image with an arbitrary kernel.
-There are two functions in the code named convolutionRowsGPU and convolutionColumnsGPU in which the kernel functions (convolutionRowsKernel & convolutionColumnsKernel) are called where the loading of the input data and computations are performed.
-We validate the results with reference CPU separable convolution implementation by calculating the relative L2 norm.
+ This sample test shows an access speed gap between aligned and misaligned structures (those having/missing __align__ keyword).
+It measures per-element copy throughput for aligned and misaligned structures on big chunks of data.
+There are two functions in the code named testKernel, a simple CUDA kernel in which copy is carried out on a per-element basis, so it's not per-byte in case of padded structures and the results are validated on the host-side in testCPU function.

 This sample is migrated from the NVIDIA CUDA sample.
-See the sample [convolutionSeparable](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/2_Concepts_and_Techniques/convolutionSeparable) in the NVIDIA/cuda-samples GitHub.
+See the sample [aligneTypes](https://github.com/NVIDIA/cuda-samples/tree/master/Samples/6_Performance/alignedTypes) in the NVIDIA/cuda-samples GitHub.

 ## Prerequisites